John Ponsonby, 4th Earl of Bessborough: Background and education

 A member of the prominent Ponsonby family of Cumberland, he was the eldest son of Frederick Ponsonby, 3rd Earl of Bessborough, and Lady Henrietta Frances Spencer, daughter of John Spencer, 1st Earl Spencer.
-Sir Frederick Cavendish Ponsonby and William Ponsonby, 1st Baron de Mauley, were his younger brothers, while Lady Caroline Lamb was his younger sister.
-Ponsonby's mother was Lord Granville's lover prior to his marriage to Lady Harriet Cavendish, the Countess of Bessborough's niece.
+Sir Frederick Ponsonby and William Ponsonby, 1st Baron de Mauley, were his younger brothers, while Lady Caroline Lamb was his younger sister.
+Ponsonby's mother was Lord Granville's lover before his marriage to Lady Harriet Cavendish, the Countess of Bessborough's niece.
 Lord Granville fathered two illegitimate children through her: Harriette Stewart and George Stewart.
 Lord Bessborough was educated at Harrow and Christ Church, Oxford.

 Political career

 He was First Commissioner of Woods and Forests under Lord Grey (1831–1834) and served under Lord Melbourne in that office (1835–1841), briefly as Home Secretary (1834), and as Lord Privy Seal (1835–1839).
 Later, he served as Lord Lieutenant of Ireland under Lord John Russell from 1846 until his death on 16 May 1847.
-During his service the Great Famine (Ireland) progressed.
-He was made a Privy Counsellor in 1831 and in 1834, ten years before he succeeded his father, he was created Baron Duncannon, of Bessborough in the County of Kilkenny.
+During his service, the Great Famine (Ireland) progressed.
+He was made a Privy Counsellor in 1831, and in 1834, ten years before he succeeded his father, he was created Baron Duncannon, of Bessborough in the County of Kilkenny.
 He was Lord Lieutenant of Kilkenny from November 1838 until his death.

 He had a stammer, which made him a very reluctant public speaker, believing that it hampered his political career.
 As Lord Duncannon, he was unkindly nicknamed "Dumbcannon".
-In private on the other hand, he was regarded as a valued colleague in Government, due largely to his ability to keep his head in a crisis.
+In private, on the other hand, he was regarded as a valued colleague in Government, due largely to his ability to keep his head in a crisis.
 He was one of the so-called Committee of Four who drafted the Reform Act 1832.

-Family
+Marriage and issue

 John Ponsonby married Lady Maria Fane, daughter of John Fane, 10th Earl of Westmorland, and his wife Sarah (née Child), on 16 November 1805 at Berkeley Square, London.
 They had eight sons and six daughters.

-Their daughter Lady Emily Charlotte Mary remained unmarried but she wrote a number of novels which were published without attribution.
-Through his daughter Lady Augusta Gore, Bessborough was the grandfather of sportsman Spencer Gore, who won the first Wimbledon singles title in 1877, and the Rt.
-Rev. Charles Gore, the Bishop of Oxford.
+Their daughter Lady Emily Charlotte Mary remained unmarried, but she wrote several novels which were published without attribution.
+Through his daughter Lady Augusta Gore, Bessborough was the grandfather of sportsman Spencer Gore, who won the first Wimbledon singles title in 1877; and the Rt.
+Rev. Charles Gore, the Bishop of Oxford, and barrister Sir Francis Charles Gore.

 Children of Lord and Lady Bessborough: